voltrb/volt/README.md

 Read the [full docs on Volt here](http://voltframework.com/docs)

+There is also a [work in progress tutorial](https://github.com/rhgraysonii/volt_tutorial) by @rhgraysonii

 # Contributing

 You want to contribute?
 Great!
 Thanks for being awesome!
 At the moment, we have a big internal todo list, hop on https://gitter.im/voltrb/volt so we don't duplicate work.
 Pull requests are always welcome, but asking about helping on Gitter should save some duplication.